 The StrokeEd MOOC

-“Analysis and retraining of upper limb function after stroke” was a MOOC run in June 2024 by the StrokeEd Collaboration, an Australian educational provider.
-The content focused on evidence-based analysis and retraining of the upper limb after stroke.
+The MOOC “Analysis and retraining of upper limb function after stroke” has been run twice, and will continue to run annually.
+It is run by the StrokeEd Collaboration, an Australian educational provider.
+The content focuses on evidence-based analysis and retraining of the upper limb after stroke.

 Summary report